 So there you have it.
 That wraps up our study guide on Respiratory Failure and the Need for Ventilatory Support.
 I hope that this information was helpful for you.
 And I hope that you can use it to ace your exams when that time comes.

-In the meantime, keep working and studying hard and thank you for using our study guides to help prepare for your exams!
-Breathe easy, my friend.
+In the meantime, keep working and studying hard and I know you have what it takes to become a successful Respiratory Therapist.
+Thank you for using our study guides to help prepare for your exams, and as always, breathe easy, my friend.